booydar/babilong/README.md

 # BABILong: a long-context needle-in-a-haystack benchmark for LLMs

+Preprint is on [arXiv](https://arxiv.org/abs/2402.10790): "In Search of Needles in a 10M Haystack: Recurrent Memory Finds What LLMs Miss"

 ## bAbI + Books = BABILong

 **BABILong** is a novel generative benchmark for evaluating the performance of NLP models in